Elysium (film)

 Elysium is a 2013 American dystopian science fiction action film written, co-produced, and directed by Neill Blomkamp.
 It was Blomkamp's second directorial effort.
 The film stars Matt Damon and Jodie Foster alongside Sharlto Copley, Alice Braga, Diego Luna, Wagner Moura, and William Fichtner.
-The film takes place on both a ravaged Earth and a luxurious artificial world called Elysium.
+It takes place on both a ravaged Earth and a luxurious artificial world called Elysium.
 The film itself offers deliberate social commentary that explores political and sociological themes such as immigration, overpopulation, transhumanism, health care, worker exploitation, the justice system, technology, and social class issues.

 The film was released on August 9, 2013, by Sony Pictures Releasing through the TriStar Pictures label, in both conventional and IMAX Digital theaters.
-It received positive reviews, but critics considered it to be disappointing after Blomkamp's first film, District 9.
+It received positive reviews, but was considered a disappointment after the success of Blomkamp's first film, District 9.
 With a budget of $115 million, Elysium was TriStar's most expensive film.
 It grossed $286.1 million worldwide.